Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Axsome Therapeutics, Inc. (AXSM) Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, May 17, 2022 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Axsome Therapeutics, Inc. ("Axsome" or the "Company) (NASDAQ: AXSM) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Axsome securities between December 30, 2019 and April 22, 2022, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/axsm.
+NEW YORK, May 23, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Axsome Therapeutics, Inc. (“Axsome” or the “Company) ( AXSM) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Axsome securities between December 30, 2019 and April 22, 2022, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/axsm.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.